MalikAqeelArshad/react-mongoose/client/README.md

 # React Jobs Project

-This is the jobs listing project react CRUD demo by Aqeel Malik.
+This is the CRUD demo of jobs listing react project developed by Aqeel Malik.

 ## Usage

-This project uses ReactJS for frontend and MongoDB for backend.
+This project uses ReactJS for frontend and designed for the backend of MongoDB.

 ### Install Dependencies